Paris train station power failure disrupts Eurostar traffic

-PARIS — A power outage at one of France’s busiest train stations is disrupting travel on the Eurostar to and from London and other routes around the region.
+PARIS — A power outage at one of France’s busiest train stations disrupted travel Friday on the Eurostar to and from London and other routes around the region.

-Eurostar is urging passengers to avoid travel to or from Paris on Friday as workers fix an overhead power line at the Gare du Nord train station.
+Eurostar urged passengers to avoid travel to or from Paris on Friday as workers fixed an overhead power line at the Gare du Nord train station.

 Two Eurostar trains have been canceled and others are facing delays.
 Thalys trains that serve Brussels and Amsterdam are also seeing delays, along with domestic routes.